• Skip to main content

 A close up shot of a hand holding a chocolate cookie split in two to show the inner texture.

-When the cookies have cooled completely, place them in an airtight container and store at room temperature for up to 5 days.
+When the cookies have cooled completely, place them in an airtight sealed container and store them at room temperature for up to 5 days.

 Three vegan double chocolate chip cookies sitting on a small white plate.